 The tool overlays Google updates and some other items on the data, in theory, to make it easy to see if a site was affected by certain updates.
 I say in theory because it's apparently not kept super updated.
 If you click the image above, you'll note that Panda 4.0 and Payday Loan 2.0 (parts A & B) are not listed.
 Which makes me instantaneously not able to trust the overlay data as being accurate.

 You also can't easily change which keyword your researching for a domain.
 You can easily add them, but you have to perform an entirely new search to remove one, which is annoying.

-SpyFu has a rank tracking feature, but you won’t be able to track much with their base package.
+SpyFu has a rank tracking feature, but you won't be able to track much with their base package.
 I setup a rank tracking group and was only able to add 400 keywords before the ranking credits included with my plan (200 credits) were maxed.
 So it looks like every keyword costs half a credit.
-Additionally, I can’t add additional domains to track for the same keywords (to show their ranks side by side in the same screen).
+Additionally, I can't add additional domains to track for the same keywords (to show their ranks side by side on the same screen).

 For small businesses and/or bloggers, SpyFu would be an ok rank tracker.
 Agencies or those who need to track a large volume of keywords are better off with services like Authority Labs.

 This tool is a little bit (ok a LOT) confusing – especially if you don't do much paid search (because a lot of the commands you can execute are modeled after paid search).

 The example search SpyFu gave was “low fares +site:cheaptickets.com”.
 They have a video on the smart search page about the tool, that you would think explains how to use it.
 But alas, it's simply a very dramatic “THIS TOOL IS FREAKING AWESOME” commercial with screenshots fading in and out with text overlaid proclaiming its power (with 2001 reminiscent shadow behind them).
 However, if you scroll down, you'll find actual videos that, while again aimed at PPC familiar folks, are somewhat helpful.